CampaignChain/campaignchain-docs/package/campaignchain_linkedin.rst

    `router.request_context.host` and `router.request_context.scheme` parameters
    defined in the `app/config/parameters.yml` configuration file.
 #.
 Once you have registered the app, :ref:`connect to a Location <create-new-oauth-apps>`
-   choosing Twitter as the Channel.
+   choosing Linkedin as the Channel.
 #.
 When the *Provide Application Credentials* screen comes up, go back to
-   https://dev.twitter.com/apps, select your app and visit the *Keys and Access Tokens* tab to copy and paste the *Consumer Key* and the *Consumer Secret* and insert it in the *Provide Application Credentials* form.
+   https://dev.linkedin.com/apps, select your app and visit the *Keys and Access Tokens* tab to copy and paste the *Consumer Key* and the *Consumer Secret* and insert it in the *Provide Application Credentials* form.